RouteClouds/IBM-Terraform-Training/Terraform-IBM-Cloud-Training/01-IaC-Concepts-IBM-Cloud-Integration/01-Overview-of-IaC/Concept.md

 *Figure 1.1: Side-by-side comparison of traditional infrastructure management versus Infrastructure as Code approach, highlighting workflow differences and automation benefits*

 ### Definition
 Infrastructure as Code (IaC) is the practice of managing and provisioning computing infrastructure through machine-readable definition files, rather than through physical hardware configuration or interactive configuration tools.
+As illustrated in Figure 1.1, this approach fundamentally transforms how organizations manage their cloud infrastructure.

 ### Core Principles

 ![IaC Core Principles](DaC/generated_diagrams/iac_principles.png)
 *Figure 1.2: Central hub diagram illustrating the fundamental principles of Infrastructure as Code and their interconnected relationships*

+Infrastructure as Code is built on several foundational principles that ensure reliable, scalable, and maintainable infrastructure management.
+As shown in Figure 1.2, these principles work together to create a comprehensive framework:

 #### 1. **Declarative Configuration**
 - Define the desired end state of infrastructure